 How Wolseley Law Got Started

-Together, Kara, Tim and Gerrit looked at how law offices traditionally functioned and decided to keep what worked, and to find new ways to improve on the things that didn’t.
+Together, Leah, Tim and Gerrit looked at how law offices traditionally functioned and decided to keep what worked, and to find new ways to improve on the things that didn’t.
 From a business side of things, we wanted to make sure that we could put into place the many technological improvements that offices have seen over the last few years and, not being tied to an old way of doing things, could choose which innovations could help our clients, and our office, work faster, easier, and more securely.

 This means that Wolseley Law is always going to be finding new ways to help people with their legal issues.
 We have implemented, where possible, flat rate billing and unbundled services, for example.
 What does that mean?
 It means that, where it’s appropriate, you may actually know what your matter will cost before you begin.
 It will also mean that, again, where appropriate, you may be able to select certain legal services to suit your needs while doing some of the other steps on your own – making things more affordable and retaining control of your matter in a way that you may not have been able to do before.
 It also means that, where those things are not appropriate, or where they start as an option but your matter evolves into something different, we’ll have a real discussion as to what you need to get things done and we’ll be as upfront as possible as to why.